paulcpederson/blog/contents/articles/npm-run/index.md

   },
 ```

-The above creates a javascript bundle and exports that to the build folder.
+The above creates a JavaScript bundle and exports that to the build folder.
 It also compiles sass and optimized images, placing both of the end results in the build folder.

 Before the `dev` task is run, there is a `predev` task which will make sure there is a build folder, then run all three of our other tasks in parallel once at the beginning using [npm-run-all](https://www.npmjs.com/package/npm-run-all).